WatchingWatches/Post_processing_gcode/pre_sliced_gcode/README.md

 ## Limitations:
 - When changing the position of the object the purge line will be moved too which might lead to a problem (when this happens the program warns you).
 If you use your own start gcode the offset won't affect your purgeline.
 - Absolute coordinates must be used (X,Y)
 - Relative Extrusion must be used (check if the E values get added up, this would mean it's absolute extrusion)
+- If Z-Hop is used the automatic center feature won't work properly
 - You must have the same nozzle size, which the gcode uses

 ## Goals for the future: